 ‘I want to know how life works at the molecular level.
-There are many molecules that play an important role in our daily lives.
-I have mainly focused my research on proteins, which are major constituents of our body, and the workhorses of everything that our body does.’
+There are many molecules in our lives that plat an important role.
+I have been focusing on proteins which are major constituents of our body.
+The working horses of everything that’s going on in our body.’

 The fascination of working together

-‘When I started my research in Utrecht, our new field has just been termed proteomics, and the methods to sequence proteins with mass spectrometry were just in their infancy.
-It was very hard to identify a protein; it took a full day of work.
-But in the years that I have been in Utrecht, the sequencing of proteins using mass spectrometry has become so efficient, sensitive and fast that we can now sequence thousands of proteins in a proteome within a few hours.
-In the process, my field of expertise has shifted from analytical chemistry to mass spectrometry based proteomics.’
+‘When I started to do my research in Utrecht it was not called proteomics yet, the methods to sequence with mass spectrometry were just in their infancy.
+It was very hard to identify one protein, it took about one day.
+And in the years that I have been in Utrecht, both through our own and international efforts, this sequencing of proteins by mass spectrometry has become so efficient, sensitive and fast that we can sequence thousands of proteins in a proteome within a few hours.
+In this way my expertise developed from proteomics to mass spectrometry proteomics.’

-‘What we try to do in our lab is to identify proteins in our body, and there are many, many more than the 20,000 different genes.
-To identify them, you have to sequence them, and being able to do that has allowed us to expand our studies from a single protein to studying a protein in the context of all the other proteins.
-That’s where my fascination really began.’
+‘What we try to do in our lab is to identify proteins in our body and there are many; even more than 20.000 different ones.
+To identify them you have to sequence them.
+By being able to do that we could change our studies from a single protein to studying a protein in the context of all the other proteins.
+That really started my fascination.’

 Integral part of Utrecht Bioinformatics Center

 In my research group, we like to work together with researchers in different disciplines.
-What is so nice about the Utrecht Bioinformatics Center is that it focuses on information-driven research.
-Within the UBC, we can easily meet with people who may have similar questions that we face in proteomics, but they study genomics, metabolomics and bioinformatics.
-The UBC community is exactly what a successful data-driven Life Scientist needs.’
+What is so nice about the Utrecht Bioinformatics Center is that it focuses on information driven research.
+Within the UBC we can easily meet with people who may have similar questions that we have in proteomics, but study genomics, metabolomics and bioinformatics.
+The UBC community is exactly what a successful data driven Life Scientist needs.

 Too curious for one research question

-‘My advice to young scientists and students is to not give up too quickly.
-Reach out for the thing that makes it easy for you to work hard and that seems difficult to obtain.
-Nowadays, too many people want the result at the end of the day.
+‘To young scientists and students my advice is to not give up quickly.
+Reach out for the thing that makes it easy to work hard for and probably seems uneasy to obtain.
+Too many people want the term at the end of the day.
 They want to be successful in the afternoon.
-I think it’s way more rewarding if you have to work for something for six months or even five years and then get a big benefit.
-That is so much better than being disappointed at the end of a day because a small thing you tried to achieve didn’t work.’
+I think it’s way more rewarding if you have to work for something for six months or even five years and you get a big benefit.
+That is so much better than being disappointed at the end of a day because a small thing you tried to achieve didn’t work.